 PUBG can be a lot to get to grips with, especially if you’re not used to the mayhem that comes with this unique blend of survival, stealth, and straight up combat.
-If you’re new to the game then rest assured, for we’ll guide you through the opening slog of Battlegrounds with this extensive PUBG beginner’s guide.
+If you’re new to the game on Xbox One then rest assured, for we’ll guide you through the opening slog of Battlegrounds on Xbox One with this extensive PUBG Xbox One beginner’s guide.

-If you need help with anything else related to Battlegrounds, for example help on when to jump out of the plane, or what you can do in the lobby area, then make sure to head over to our PUBG tips and tricks guides hub.
+If you need help with anything else related to Battlegrounds on Xbox One, for example help on when to jump out of the plane, or what you can do in the lobby area, then make sure to head over to our PUBG tips and tricks guides hub.

-PUBG's brand new Miramar desert map is available right now, only on the test server until it fully launches later in December.
+PUBG's brand new Miramar desert map is available right now, only on the PC test server until it fully launches later in December (and in 2018 for Xbox One players).
 For all the info you need on how to navigate your way around the new map, head over to out PUBG Miramar map guide.

-There’s a lot to understand when heading into your first, second, or third game of Playerunknown’s Battlegrounds, but chief among them might be the need to scavenge.
+There’s a lot to understand when heading into your first, second, or third game of Playerunknown’s Battlegrounds on Xbox One, but chief among them might be the need to scavenge.
 At the very beginning of the game, when you’re in the airplane, you’ll want to jump out (F key) and aim towards a building on the ground.

 PUBG Beginner’s Guide to Ejecting From the Plane

 Timing your ejection from the plane is difficult in itself, as you’ll want to hit the ground ideally away from everyone else, but still close enough to a building you can loot for weapons and equipment.
 As you can imagine, all 99 other players in PUBG will be heading for buildings on the ground, so this is tricky.